raffraffraff/yaml2ankiconnect/ankiconnect_api.md

-# Supported Actions
+# All Supported Actions

-Documentation for currently supported actions is split up by category and is referenced below.
-Note that deprecated APIs will continue to function despite not being listed on this page as long as your request is labeled with a version number corresponding to when the API was available for use.
-Search parameters are passed to Anki, check the docs for more information: https://docs.ankiweb.net/searching.html
+The Ankiconnect addon supports the following types of actions:

-Card Actions
+- Card Actions
-Deck Actions
+- Deck Actions
-Graphical Actions
+- Graphical Actions
-Media Actions
+- Media Actions
-Miscellaneous Actions
+- Miscellaneous Actions
-Model Actions
+- Model Actions
-Note Actions
+- Note Actions
-Statistic Actions
+- Statistic Actions

 # Card Actions
-# getEaseFactors
+## getEaseFactors

 Returns an array with the ease factor for each of the given cards (in the same order).
 Sample request: